BA (Hons)

 Qualification Type Grade Requirements Essential Subjects

-Higher (standard entry) BBBC Literate subject at B
+Higher (standard entry) BBBC None

-A-Level CCC Literate subject
+A-Level CCC None

-T Level C or higher in Core Component in one of the following:- Education & Early Years, Legal Services, Finance, Accounting or Management & Administration
+T Level C or higher In Core Component in one of the following:- Education & Early Years, Legal Services, Finance, Accounting or Management & Administration

-Irish Highers H3H3H3H3 Literate subject
+Irish Highers H3H3H3H3 None

 BTEC Extended Diploma MMM Business, Hospitality, Enterprise & Entrepreneurship